ATN News

 ATN News (এটিএন নিউজ) is a Bangladeshi Bengali-language satellite and cable news-oriented television channel owned by the Multimedia Production Company Limited, owned by Mahfuzur Rahman.
 It is a sister channel of ATN Bangla.
 It was launched on 7 June 2010 as the first contemporary news television channel in Bangladesh, as the short-lived CSB News was shut down in 2007.

 History

 The Bangladesh Telecommunication Regulatory Commission granted ATN News a license to broadcast on 20 October 2009, alongside several other Bangladeshi privately owned television channels.
 The channel broadcast its first test transmission on 1 May 2010, and officially went on air on 7 June 2010 with the "Banglar Chobbish Ghonta" (বাংলার ২৪ ঘন্টা; lit.
 '24 hours of Bengal') slogan.
 Nirman Rosayon, a programme dedicated to ancient and modern architecture in Bangladesh, premiered on ATN News on 18 March 2023.
 The channel organized the Islamic Olympiad in February 2024.
 On 5 August 2024, the channel, along with its sister ATN Bangla, went off the air temporarily after its offices in Dhaka were attacked and set on fire by protesters during the non-cooperation movement, shortly after prime minister Sheikh Hasina resigned.
 It resumed broadcasts three days later on 8 August 2024.
+Despite this, the channel was shown to gain around 284,000 viewers during its closure due to the faulty TRP system of Bangladesh Satellite Company Limited at the time.